tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 ##Screen
 ###FullScreen
-Forces RhoElements to display in full screen mode, hiding the OS from the user unless specifically minimized using the [Application API](../api/Application#minimize).
+Forces the application to display in full screen mode, hiding the OS from the user unless specifically minimized using the [Application API](../api/Application#minimize).
 For Windows Mobile devices that include a custom Zebra user interface, access is provided to the status bar at the top of the screen.<br>

 **Configuration Identifier**:
 FULLSCREEN<br>